 I didn’t use any of the exact houses in Pleasant Valley for my Bridgeview neighborhood, though I did stay with smaller, older houses as are found there, and tried to keep with the “feel” of the real neighborhood.
 I’ve definitely taken liberties. though!
 There is a real community center but, instead of using it “as is” I chose to model the Bridgeview Community Center on the old brick building that formerly housed the Cowley School.

 Here’s the bridge just east of Pleasant Valley, which we used as the model for the bridge on the cover of Secrets of Sunbeams and will be on all the series covers.
 Because we’re going with fictional reality, we decided this bridge had more interesting abutments than the Maple Street Bridge that goes above the actual Pleasant Valley.
 This photo was taken from the ball field by the real community center.

 The characters in Secrets of Sunbeams, Eden Andrusek and Jacob Riehl, live next door to each other on Water Street.
-I stuck with a semblance of reality here, as there are no houses on the south side of Water Street.
+I stuck with a semblance of reality here, as there are no houses on the north side of Water Street.
 Instead, the area is taken up by the River Walk and makes a perfect place for my characters to go for walks!
 Also, I needed an area just like this for one of the later scenes in the book, high water and all.